Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

   </div>
 </details>

 In the realm of personality psychology, few tools can rival the insight and understanding provided by the Enneagram.
-It unravels a person's core motivations, fears, and desires, offering a fresh perspective on human behaviors.
+It gets at a person's core motivations, fears, and desires, offering a fresh perspective on human behaviors.
 Today, let's delve into the fascinating journey of Barack Obama and ponder the possibility of him being a Type 9 - "The Peacemaker".

 ## The Enneagram Type 9: The Peacemaker